-The OPEB plan is administered through the single- employer Retiree Benefit Trust of St. Mary's County, Maryland as an irrevocable trust.
+The OPEB plan is administered through the single- employer Retiree Benefit Trust of St. Mary's County, Maryland has an irrevocable trust.
 Assets of the trust are dedicated to providing post-retirement health, prescription, dental and vision coverage to current and eligible future retirees.
 The Trust's financial statements are prepared using the accrual basis of accounting.
 Contributions are recognized in the period in which the contributions are due.
+Benefits are recognized when due and payable.
+The Trust assets are invested in stocks, real estate, and limited partnership equities included in the investment policy statement.